SoftUni-Internal/interactive-content/EN/03-Advanced-Function/05-Error-Handling.md

 - **Syntax Errors**

-  - every programming language has a set of **grammar rules** which, if mistaken, cause problems
+  - Every programming language has a set of **grammar rules** which, if mistaken, cause problems

-  - most [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) have with the ability to warn you about **Syntax Errors** at the time of writing your code
+  - Most [IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) have with the ability to warn you about **Syntax Errors** at the time of writing your code

 - **Runtime Errors**

-  - runtime Errors happen after compilation, as a **user is executing your application**
+  - Runtime Errors happen after compilation, as a **user is executing your application**

-  - making use of [software frameworks](https://en.wikipedia.org/wiki/Software_framework) can significantly lower the chance of such errors
+  - Making use of [software frameworks](https://en.wikipedia.org/wiki/Software_framework) can significantly lower the chance of such errors

 - **Logical errors**

-  - they occur when a mistake has been made in the **logic of the script** and the **expected result is incorrect**
+  - They occur when a mistake has been made in the **logic of the script** and the **expected result is incorrect**

-  - they are most commonly known as **bugs**
+  - They are most commonly known as **bugs**

 [/slide]